Subfamily Cassidinae Gyllenhal, 1813

 - Hispinae Gyllenhal, L. 1813.
 Insects Suecica.
 Classis I. Coleoptera sive Eleuterata, Tomus I, pars III.
 Scaris.
 734 pp. .

-The subfamily Cassidinae is large, with more than 350 genera and 5500 species worldwide (Seeno & Wilcox 1982; Chaboo, Borowiec, Staines etc).
-By comparison the Australian fauna is depauperate, with 15 genera and 54 species.
-However the subfamily is found throughout Australia.
+The subfamily Cassidinae is large, with more than 350 genera and 5500 species worldwide (Seeno & Wilcox 1982; Borowiec 1999; Staines 2002, 2006; Chaboo 2007).
+By comparison the Australian fauna is depauperate, with 15 native genera and 56 native species.
+However, the subfamily is found throughout Australia.

-This group of beetles has a convoluted history, having long been considered two subfamilies, Cassidinae and Hispinae.
-Recent research supports treating the subfamily as a single unit, with the historically defined Cassidinae as an almost monophyletic clade embedded in the grade-like 'Hispinae' (Hsiao & Windsor 1999).
-The oldest valid name for the whole group is Cassidinae (Staines).
-This modern concept of Cassidinae is certainly monophyletic but the subfamily is of unknown placement among the Chrysomelidae, though possibly sister to Chrysomelinae and Galerucinae.
-The internal classification is in a state of flux, with numerous tribes.
-The hispoid cassidines were catalogued by Uhmann (1958) and the cassidoids by Borowiec (1999).
+This group of beetles has a complex history, having long been considered two subfamilies, Cassidinae and Hispinae.
+However, it is now clear that the historically defined Cassidinae comprise an almost monophyletic clade embedded in the grade-like 'Hispinae' (Chaboo 2007).
+The oldest valid name for the whole group is Cassidinae (Chen 1940).
+This modern concept of Cassidinae is certainly monophyletic but the subfamily is of unknown placement among the Chrysomelidae: on morphological evidence possibly sister to Chrysomelinae and Galerucinae (Reid 1995, 2000); from molecular evidence possibly sister to Cryptocephalinae (Gomez-Zurita, Hunt & Vogler 2008).
+There are numerous tribes, mostly poorly defined (Chaboo 2007).
+The hispoid cassidines were catalogued by Uhmann (1958) and the cassidoid cassidines by Borowiec (1999).

-The Australian species are typical of the two types of Cassidinae: one 'hispoid' group with cryptic spiny adults, feeding primarily on monocotyledonous hosts, with external or leaf-mining flattened larvae, pupating at or near the ground; the other 'cassidoid' group with often conspicuous adults and externally-feeding spiny larvae which pupate on the host.
-However biology of many species is unknown and the endemic genus and species Aproida balyi is a notable exception to the above generalisation, in that it is a 'hispoid' with a fairly conspicuous adult and larva, and the larva pupates on the host (Monteith 1970).
+The Australian species are typical of the two types of Cassidinae: the hispoid group with cryptic spiny adults, feeding primarily on monocotyledonous hosts, with external or leaf-mining flattened larvae, pupating at or near the ground; the cassidoid group with often conspicuous circular adults and externally-feeding spiny larvae which pupate on the host.
+However, the biology of many species is unknown and the endemic genus and species Aproida balyi is a notable exception to the above generalisation, in that it is a 'hispoid' with a fairly conspicuous adult and larva, and the larva pupates on the host (Monteith 1970).

-In Australia, host plants are mostly monocots for hispoids and eudicots for cassidoids (Jolivet & Hawkeswood 1994; Matthews & Reid 2002).
+In Australia, host plants are mostly monocots for hispoids and eudicots for cassidoids (Jolivet & Hawkeswood 1995; Matthews & Reid 2002).
 However the hispoid Notosacantha feeds on Acacia (Monteith 1991).
 The hispoid Brontispa longissima is a serious pest of coconut palms throughout south-east Asia, the west Pacific and northern Queensland (Liebregts & Chapman 2004).
-One species of Aspidimorpha may influence the structure of sand dune floral communities in North Queensland (Bach 1998).
+One species of Aspidimorpha influences the structure of sand dune floral communities in North Queensland (Bach 1998).

-Several introduced South American species (Julien & Griffiths 1998), brought in for control of lantana have established, are having no noticeable effect on this plant and but are now providing hosts for a range of native parasitoids (Broughton 2001).
+Several South American species were introduced for biocontrol of lantana and 4 are established (Day 2012).
+These are having no noticeable effect on this plant but are now providing hosts for a range of native parasitoids (Broughton 2001).
+One unnamed species of Cassida has been established for biological control of bitou bush (Adair, Morley & Morin 2012).

 After Reid (2000).
-Adult: mouth ventral, usually posterior to eyes and interocular space; mandibular mola absent; elytron with an apical spine or broadly explanate; wing with one or without anal cell; tarsi 3- or 4-segmented, with bifid setae on ventral surface of segments 1-3; first two abdominal ventrites fused; tegmen without dorsal cap.
+Adult: mouth ventral, usually posterior to eyes and interocular space; mandibular mola absent; elytron with an apical spine or broadly explanate with laterally concealed epipleura; wing with one or without anal cell; tarsi 3- or 4-segmented, with bifid setae on ventral surface of segments 1–3; first two abdominal ventrites fused; tegmen without dorsal cap.

 Larva: not enclosed in transportable capsule; eggbursters absent; maxillary palpi 1- or 2-segmented; labial palpi 1-segmented; legs present or absent, if present with paronychial appendix on tibia and pretarsus much shorter than tibia; dorsal ambulatory ampullae absent; abdominal segments with lateral spines or flattened extensions.